dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

   Blog: {Id: 1}
 ```

 Notice that explicit values have been set for the `Id` key properties in the examples above.
 This is because the model here has been configured to use explicitly set key values, rather than automatically generated key values.
-When not using generated keys, the key properties must be explicitly in this way _before_ calling `Add`.
+When not using generated keys, the key properties must be explicitly set _before_ calling `Add`.
 These key values are then inserted when SaveChanges is called.
 For example, when using SQLite:

 ```sql
 -- Executed DbCommand (0ms) [Parameters=[@p0='1' (DbType = String), @p1='.NET Blog' (Size = 9)], CommandType='Text', CommandTimeout='30']